screamingtools/docs/tables/examples/using-table-dom-nodes.md

 # Using Table DOM Nodes

 It can be helpful to access the inner elements of the `<Table />` and `<MiniTable />` components (e.g. accessing the height of the `<thead>`).
-However, as these components act as a sort of blackbox around their internal HTML elements, we need to use a ref.
+However, as these components act as a sort of blackbox around their internal HTML elements, we need to use the `ref` key to access them.

 :::tip
 You can learn more about using the `ref` key on child components [here](https://vuejs.org/guide/essentials/template-refs.html#ref-on-component).